 A bona fide invoice must accompany all requests for payments from one of the contractors whose estimates were submitted with the application and be receipted as paid, unless the payment is being made direct to the contractor.

 Invoices from a member of the applicant's family will not be acceptable.
 Invoices for materials only from a third party will be acceptable.

-N.B. do not start work until you have received written approval from the Council (Housing and Pollution).
+N.B. do not start work until you have received written approval from the Council for your grant or loan.

-If you are elderly - disabled or vulnerable, the Council works with an agency service - "Independent Home Solutions" to provide you with help and advice on all housing matters.
-If you want any help with the filling out of the application form or in arranging for the work, please contact:
+If you are elderly, disabled or vulnerable, the Council’s Home Improvement Agency provider Millbrook Healthcare can provide further advice and help with home adaptations and maintaining independence in the home.
+If you want any help with filling out the application form or arranging the work, please contact: